jentery/dh150/index.md

 Here's the schedule for the course.
 I link to materials, including notes, readings, audio, games, and videos, that we'll discuss during class.
 Please study those materials in advance, and see me for a passcode where applicable.
 If I need to change the schedule, then I will notify you during class at least a week in advance of the change.

+To keep us on schedule and help all of us plan ahead, expect an email from me to everyone in this class once (and only once) per week.
+If you're not receiving that weekly email, then please let me know.

 ## Introductions

 We'll begin by introducing ourselves, reviewing the syllabus, and talking about the aims and assumptions of the course.